How to Counter Offer in a Salary Negotiation

 1. Pause before responding.

-2. Ask a follow-up question.
+2. Ask follow-up questions about the salary.

-4. Get the salary range.
+4. Get the role's salary range.

 5. Conduct comparative salary research.

-6. Prepare an organized argument.
+6. Assess your qualifications and prepare an organized argument.

-7. Ask for a 10-to-20-percent bump.
+7. Ask for a 10-to-20-percent increase.

-9. Be ready to walk away.
+9. Be ready to decline the offer.

 10. Know your worth.

-Pause Before Responding
+1. Pause Before Responding

-Shortly after graduating from the University of Virginia, Singh landed an offer from Facebook for a role as an entry-level data software engineer.
-The recruiter tried to pin him down to a salary figure and signing bonus.
+When Singh landed an offer from Facebook for a role as an entry-level data software engineer, the recruiter tried to pin him down to a salary figure and signing bonus.
+In response, Singh didn’t immediately accept the offer and mostly kept his mouth shut, floating only one brief comment in reply:

-“People are used to filling in awkward pauses.
-But with these negotiations, thirty seconds more thinking about something before you respond can lead to $30,000.
+“With these negotiations, thirty seconds more thinking about something before you respond can lead to $30,000.
 Why not?”
 Singh said.
 “This is not a normal conversation you’re having with someone.
 This is a high-stakes thing.”

 Recruiters, VPs and CEOs are trained to sell and close deals, Singh said.
 They can make a first offer look wildly attractive, especially to a disenchanted job seeker in a vulnerable position, but it’s important for candidates to keep a cool head.
 It’s perfectly acceptable to express your excitement and gratitude and tell a recruiter you need time to review the details of the contract.

-Andersen suggested asking questions like: “Can you give me a little more context around this number?”
-Or, “Can you tell me where this [salary] fits within other roles that are similar?”
+You can also use the offer as an opening to ask more questions, such as “Can you give me a little more context around this number?” or, “Can you tell me where this [salary] fits within other roles that are similar?”

-“Recruiters want to know what your salary expectations are because if your expectation is outside of their range, they’re going to pass,” Andersen said.
+Often, recruiters and hiring managers ask candidates for their salary expectations “because if your expectation is outside of their range, they’re going to pass,” Andersen said.
+So, be ready to deflect.

 “You can say, ‘Hey, I need some time to think about it,’ Singh said.
 “As soon as you give a number, you’ve anchored yourself to it and then they will use that number and, guess what, that anchor likely will be lower than you want.”